MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

 ### -EnableInstrumentationEngine
 **Optional.** Use this switch to enable the Instrumentation Engine to collect events and messages of what is happening to during the execution of a managed process.
 Including but not limited to Dependency Result Codes, HTTP Verbs, and SQL Command Text.
 This adds additional overhead and is therefore off by default.

+### -AcceptLicense
+**Optional.** Use this switch to accept the license and privacy statement in headless installations.

 ### -Verbose
 **Common Parameter.** Use this switch to output detailed logs.